peterhinch/micropython-micropower/README.md

         stm.mem32[stm.RTC + stm.RTC_BKP0R + idx * 4] = val
 ```

-Register zero appears to be used by the firmware and may be best avoided.
+Register zero is used by the firmware and should be avoided.

 # Hardware